hasanjunaid/Smart-Shop-Query/README.md

 5. **Open your browser and go to [http://localhost:5713](http://localhost:5713) to view the app.**

+## Deployed Version

+You can access the deployed version of Memo Stack at https://memostack.netlify.app/

 ## Contact

 For any inquiries or suggestions, feel free to reach out to Muhammad Hasan Junaid (mailto: mhasanjunaid07@gmail.com).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.